dobairoland/ZyEHW/sw/vidproc/README.md

-# Software module of ZyEHW (video processing case study)
+# Software module of ZyEHW for the video processing case study

 The `sw/vidproc/cpu0` and `sw/vidproc/cpu1` folders contain the code for the processors of